-The Lakeville Police Department stands ready to assist you and your family with the identifying and/or dealing with a loved one or someone close to you that may have or may be developing an addiction problem with either drugs or alcohol.
+The Lakeville Police Department stands ready to assist you and your family with identifying and dealing with a loved one or someone close to you that may have or maybe developing an addiction problem with either drugs or alcohol.

-In the event that you would like to speak with someone confidentially concerning a loved one, or would like to request further information, please call the Lakeville Police Department at 508-947-4422 ext.
+If you would like to speak with someone confidentially concerning a loved one or would like to request further information, please call the Lakeville Police Department at 508-947-4422 ext.
 122

 |What is Heroin?|